ethfaction/erc20_tokens/readme.md

+# Standard List of ERC20 Tokens on Ethereum:

-Do GET request on "https://ethfaction.github.io/erc20_tokens" for consolidated json data of all the ERC20 Tokens on ethereum.
+Do a **GET** request on https://ethfaction.github.io/erc20_tokens for a consolidated json data of all the ERC20 Tokens on ethereum network.